 The photograph shows my current gear which is based on the Fujifilm X series cameras and lenses.
 I only recently switched to Fujifilm (2018) after being a Nikon user for over 20 years including when I was shooting film.
 I do still have some of my old film cameras and I also still shoot some medium format film with my Pentax 645Nii which is a great quality camera and a joy to use.

-Note: Click on the item name to see a shopping link.
+Note: Click on the item name in blue to see a shopping link.

 - Fujifilm X-T3 - The X-T3 is the main camera I have chosen to replace my Nikon and there is nothing but positive feedback on this camera.
 It is still early days for me but my initial experience of the handling, set-up and menus has been excellent.
 It is smaller and lighter but looks and feels like a film camera.